 The NIGC is taking a targeted approach based on IGRA's statutory authorities to ensure that tribal governments are truly the primary beneficiaries of their gaming operations by reducing gamesmanship in the Indian gaming industry and helping tribal governments develop ways to detect and prevent gamesmanship before it occurs.
 The NIGC is committed to providing tribal governments, tribal regulators and operators with assistance.
-This is achieved by the following: (1) enhancing awareness of gamesmanship and improve tribal governments' and tribal regulators' ability to detect the occurrence of gamesmanship; and (2) preventing and/or eliminating ongoing gamesmanship by offering training and technical assistance and/or utilizing the NIGC's enforcement authorities to ensure that the gaming fulfills the legislative purposes of IGRA.
+This is achieved by the following: (1) enhancing awareness of gamesmanship and improve tribal governments', tribal regulators', and operators' ability to detect the occurrence of gamesmanship; and (2) preventing and/or eliminating ongoing gamesmanship by offering training and technical assistance and/or utilizing the NIGC's enforcement authorities to ensure that the gaming fulfills the legislative purposes of IGRA.

-Objective 1.1: Enhance awareness of gamesmanship and improve tribal government, regulator, and operator capacity to detect the occurrence of gamesmanship.
+Objective 1.1: Enhance awareness of gamesmanship and improve tribal governments', regulators', and operators' capacity to detect the occurrence of gamesmanship.

 The NIGC aims to work with tribal governments and regulatory partners at all stages when gamesmanship could occur, from development of a new gaming facility through contracts and other agreements, to ongoing daily activities on the gaming floor.
 This requires strong partnerships within the Indian gaming industry to ensure that the NIGC continues to monitor the industry effectively.
 Ensuring compliance with gaming laws and regulations is essential to maintaining the integrity in the Indian gaming industry.
-The NIGC will implement eight strategies described below to achieve this objective.
+The NIGC will implement the seven strategies described below to achieve this objective.

-- Create and update hands-on and on-demand training courses to improve tribal governments', regulators', and gaming service providers' ability to identify and prevent gamesmanship violations; - Ensure tribal governments, regulators, and operators receive coordinated and consistent information; - Build partnerships within the Indian gaming industry through a team approach to identify common avenues and methods of gamesmanship; - Meet with tribal leadership, regulators, and operators to encourage training and technical assistance requests; - Utilize the declination process within the Agency's Office of General Counsel to review unexecuted contracts and agreements that may contain offending provisions; - Create and improve tools and technology used to identify and prevent gamesmanship; - Develop and maintain a collection and analysis of data related to gamesmanship to provide decision makers current and relevant information; and - Identify and utilize all resources available to the Agency to detect and prevent gamesmanship and enforce when necessary, including making referrals to agencies with criminal and other civil jurisdiction.
+- Create and update hands-on and on-demand training courses to improve tribal governments', regulators', and gaming service providers' ability to identify and prevent gamesmanship violations; - Ensure tribal governments, regulators, and operators receive coordinated and consistent information; - Build partnerships by increased engagements with the Indian gaming industry through a team approach to identify common avenues and methods of gamesmanship; - Meet with tribal leadership, regulators, and operators to encourage training and technical assistance requests; - Create and improve tools and technology used to identify and prevent gamesmanship; - Develop and maintain a collection and analysis of data related to gamesmanship to provide decision makers current and relevant information; and - Identify and utilize all resources available to the Agency to detect and prevent gamesmanship and enforce when necessary, including making referrals to agencies with criminal and other civil jurisdiction.

-- Number of engagements where NIGC leadership and staff discuss the elements of gamesmanship and the resources available to our regulatory partners. - Number of gamesmanship training courses offered each year. - Number of attendees at gamesmanship training events each year. - Percentage of attendees that identify through anonymous polling that they may have gamesmanship issues at their facilities. - Percentage of attendees who passed knowledge review questions during training events. - Type and number of formal actions taken to protect against gamesmanship on the backs of tribes.
+- Number of engagements where NIGC leadership and NIGC staff discuss the elements of gamesmanship and the resources available to our regulatory partners. - Number of gamesmanship training courses offered each year by NIGC. - Number of attendees at gamesmanship training events each year. - Percentage of attendees at training events that identify through anonymous polling that they may have gamesmanship issues at their facilities. - Percentage of attendees who passed knowledge review questions during training events. - Type and number of formal actions taken by NIGC to protect against gamesmanship on the backs of tribes. - Percentage increase in examples of actions taken by NIGC to update training toolkits and enhance training presentations on gamesmanship.

-Objective 1.2: Prevent and eliminate ongoing gamesmanship by utilizing the NIGC's enforcement authority to ensure that gaming fulfills the legislative purposes of IGRA.
+Objective 1.2: Prevent and eliminate ongoing gamesmanship by utilizing the NIGC's tools and authorities to ensure that gaming fulfills the legislative purposes of IGRA.